Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Two-dimensional Model Fits

 Figure~\ref{quadfits} summarizes 2D fit results for $A_Q\{2D\}(b)$ (left panel) and corresponding values of $v_2\{2D\}(b)$ (right panel) for comparison with published $v_2$ measurements.
 The left panel shows fit results for 200 GeV (solid dots) and 62 GeV (open circles) data: strong increase to mid-central collisions followed by reduction to zero for central collisions.
 In the right panel the $v_2$ trend suggests substantial ``elliptic flow'' for the most-peripheral centrality bin approximating N-N collisions.
 The solid and dashed curves are defined in the next subsection.
 The dashed curves correspond to NA49 $v_2\{\text{EP}\}$ measurements at 17 GeV (see Sec.~\ref{compare}) that provide a reference for inferred energy-dependence systematics.

-The plotting format in the left panel reveals an interesting centrality trend common to all energies between 13.5 GeV and 200 GeV: $A_Q(b)$ data approximate a Gaussian trend on relative impact parameter $b/b_0$ ($b_0 \approx 14.7$ fm for \auau collisions).
-The dotted curves just visible behind the solid curves are modified Gaussians symmetric about the midpoint~\footnote{The functional form is $\exp\{-|(x - 0.5)/0.178|^{2.4}/2\}$.}.
+The plotting format in the left panel reveals an interesting centrality trend common to all energies between 13.5 GeV and 200 GeV: $A_Q(b)$ data approximate a Gaussian trend on relative impact parameter $b/b_0$ ($b_0 \approx 14.7$ fm for \auau\ collisions).
+The dotted curves just visible behind the solid curves are modified Gaussians symmetric about the midpoint.\footnote{The functional form is $\exp\{-|(x - 0.5)/0.178|^{2.4}/2\}$.}

 The plotting format in the right panel is the more conventional $v_2(b)$ vs $N_{part}(b)$.
-Both the correlation measure and centrality measure are questionable.
-Correlation measure $v_2$ is the square root of per-pair measure $v_2^2$ actually extracted from pair ratio $\Delta \rho / \rho_{ref}$.
-If the physics of central \auau collisions were not different from \pp collisions (Glauber linear superposition) $v_2$ must scale as $1/\sqrt{n_{ch}}$.
-Thus, a general decrease of $v_2$ with centrality conveys no new information.
-It is variations {\em relative to} the $1/\sqrt{n_{ch}}$ trend that may be interesting.
+The choice of both the correlation measure and centrality measure can be questioned.
+Quantity $v_2$ is the square root of per-pair measure $v_2^2$ that is actually inferred from the data pair ratio $\Delta \rho / \rho_{ref}$ and therefore tends to deemphasize systematic variations.